ivanht/minikube-argocd-local/README.md

    - Check sync status: `kubectl get applicationsets -n argocd`

 ## Known Issues and Limitations
-- Installation script currently only works on macOS/arm64
+- Installation script currently only works on macOS/arm64.
-- Tools require manual installation on non-macOS systems
+- Tools require manual installation on non-macOS systems.
-- Installation script uses fixed sleep times instead of proper status checks
+- Installation script uses fixed sleep times instead of proper status checks.
 - ArgoCD workloads are deployed outside Terraform, as that was stated in the requirements.
 It makes sense to keep it in Terraform.
 - Limited amount of time (4h) to get this exercise completed.
 - Typical timeouts from golang, so ended up downloading helms locally.